callb4ck/vos-image/README.md

 ## Features
 This image differs from stock in the following ways:
-- Liquorix kernel is preinstalled
 - Onedriver is preinstalled
+- New apx stack `void-glibc` based on void linux
-- Console not closing upon shell exit fixed
+- Console not closing upon shell exit, fixed

 # Usage
 ## Install